+where $[\chi]$ denotes a certain equivalence class of $\chi$ defined in \cite[p.128]{tanaka1}.
+Especially when $m \neq 1$ and $n \neq 1$, there is a one-to-one correspondence between the set of the isomorphism classes of normal Grassmannian Cartan connections over $M$ and the set of $\GL(n) \otimes \GL(m)$-structures on $M$ (see section 9 and Theorem 10.2 of \cite{tanaka1}).

+Now we consider the case $m = 1$.
+A Grassmannian Cartan connection $(Q, \omega)$ of type $(n, 1)$ is called a projective Cartan connection.
+Especially a normal projective Cartan connection induces a projective equivalence class of torsion-free linear connections $(\mathcal{L}(M), [\chi])$, which we call a projective structure.
+Now assume $n > 1$.
+By the restriction of $\Phi$ to the normal case with $m = 1$ gives the following one-to-one correspondence:

-A projective structure $[\chi]$ is said to be flat if $\chi$ is locally projectively equivalent to the standard flat affine connection $\chi_0$.
-It is well known that $\chi$ is projectively flat iff $\chi$ is torsion-free and the projective curvature tensor of Weyl vanishes.
-Moreover a flat projective structure $[\chi]$ on $M$ corresponds to a $(PL(1+n), P(\R^{1+n}))$-structure on $M$ (see \cite{goldman}, \cite{hkato} for the definition).
-Likewise a flat Grassmannian Cartan connection corresponds to a $(PL(m+n), Gr_{m, m+n})$-structure.
-The flatness of Grassmannian Cartan connection of type (n, m) ($n, m >2$) should be described by the terminology of $GL(n) \otimes GL(m)$-structure.
+For more details of projective structures we refer the reader to \cite{tanaka3}, \cite{tanaka1}, \cite{nomizu-sasaki} and \cite{Agaoka}.
+A projective structure $[\chi]$ on $M$ is said to be projectively flat if $\chi$ is locally projectively equivalent to a flat affine connection.
+The map $\Phi_{m=1}$ is restricted to the bijective between the set of flat projective Cartan connections and the set of projective structures which are projectively flat. (cf. Theorem 9.2 in \cite{tanaka1} and Proposition 1.5.2 in \cite{cap-slovak}).
+The existence of a flat Grassmannian structure of type $(n, m)$ ($n, m \geq 2$) on $M$ should be also described by the terminology of $\GL(n) \otimes \GL(m)$-structure.
 However the author does not know it.
-Let $(Q, \omega)$ be a projective Cartan connection over $n$-dimensional manifold.
-We also call $(Q, \omega)$ a Grassmannian Cartan connection of type $(n, 1)$.
-Thus a normal Grassmannian Cartan connection of type $(n, m)$ corresponds to a Grassmannian structure of type $(n, m)$ if $n, m \geq 2$, and corresponds to a projective structure if $n = 1$ or $m = 1$.

-\subsection{Subgeometry}
+{\bf 2.2 \ Subgeometry}

 For the later argument, we introduce the notion of subgeometry, following \cite{goldman}.
 Let $A/B$ and $A'/B'$ be real homogeneous spaces.
 We say that $A/B$ is a subgeometry of $A'/B'$ if there exists a Lie group homomorphism $F:A \to A'$ satisfying the following conditions: